 Liaison Travel Medical Plan comes with several medical benefits and has an extensive international network of providers with 24/7 travel assistance.
 This plan is available for all residents of the US who live in New York.

 If you want to buy the plan for kids, they must be at least 14 days old.
 The coverage length will vary from 5 days to 180 days.
-This is not pure scuba diving insurance but it is travel insurance that will also cover you for sports and adventure activities.
-You must be traveling out of the US for this plan and the coverage will begin at the point of departure on the scheduled departure date.
+This is not pure scuba diving insurance but travel insurance covering you for sports and adventure activities.
+You must be traveling out of the US for this plan, and the coverage will begin at the point of departure on the scheduled departure date.

 You can also extend the coverage to a total of 180 days.
 It is important to note that the insurance will not cover trips to Cuba, Antarctica, the Syrian Arab Republic, and the Islamic Republic of Iran.
 It also comes with certain restrictions when engaging in water sports.

-If you are participating in hang gliding, skydiving, scuba diving, or bungee cord diving, and if the depth is more than 40 meters or if you are not certified to dive, the insurance cover will not be applicable to you.
+If you are participating in hang gliding, skydiving, scuba diving, or bungee cord diving, and if the depth is more than 40 meters or if you are not certified to dive, the insurance cover will not apply.

-Again, if the divemaster is not present during the dive or in deep-sea diving, coverage will not be provided.
+Again, coverage will not be provided if the divemaster is not present during the dive or in deep-sea diving.

 See Related: Seven Corners Travel Insurance Review

 6. Roam Right Travel Insurance

-If non-divers are accompanying you, they will be better suited for the less adventurous sports coverage plans.
-To buy scuba diving insurance, you need to ensure that the dive involves an underwater breathing apparatus or the diver must be NAUI or PADI certified.
+If non-divers accompany you, they will be better suited for the less adventurous sports coverage plans.
+To buy scuba diving insurance, you must ensure that the dive involves an underwater breathing apparatus, or the diver must be NAUI or PADI certified.